-Telephone Number: 530-251-8205
+Telephone Number: 530-233-6515

-Email Address: appellatedivision@lassencourt.ca.gov Superior Court of California, County of Lassen
+Email Address: clerk@modoc.courts.ca.gov

-NAME, ADDRESS, TELEPHONE NUMBER & EMAIL ADDRESS OF PARTY MAKING FILING DATE SUBMITTED DOCUMENT SUBMITTED TOTAL NUMBER OF PAGES
+NAME, ADDRESS, TELEPHONE NUMBER & EMAIL ADDRESS OF PARTY MAKING FILING

+DATE SUBMITTED

+DOCUMENT SUBMITTED

+TOTAL NUMBER OF PAGES

-Electronically submitted documents will be printed and the filed documents will be placed in the case file.
+Electronically-submitted documents will be printed and the filed documents will be placed in the case file.

-If a technical problem with respect to a court's electronic filing system precludes the court from accepting an electronic filing during its regular filing hours on a particular court day, and the electronic filer demonstrates that he or she attempted to file on that day, the court must deem the filing received on that day.
+If a technical problem with respect to a court's electronic filing system precludes the court from receiving electronically submitted documents during its regular filing hours on a particular court day, the electronic filer may apply to the designated panel presiding judge for that case for an order deeming the electronically submitted documents received nunc pro tunc as of the day of the attempted filing.